ProFireDev/Project-FLIP-legacy/Docs/installation.md

 <br>4.
 Next we need to get the terminal set up, this step is completely optional, but is recommended. you can install windows terminal though the microsoft store by clicking [here](http://https://www.microsoft.com/en-ca/p/windows-terminal/9n0dx20hk701?SilentAuth=1&wa=wsignin1.0&rtc=1#activetab=pivot:overviewtab "here")

-you will do all your work on your local branch. if you wish to merge your work into the master, you will have to open a pull request so it can be reviwed by everyone before being merged. idealy the master should be the "slowest" and most stable branch, having all of the code together in a stable product
+you will do all your work on your local branch. if you wish to merge your work into the main, you will have to open a pull request so it can be reviwed by everyone before being merged. ideally the main should be the "slowest" and most stable branch, having all of the code together in a stable product

-when Pushing your code, there is a branch called **DEV-COMBINED** this branch is the "fast" branch and is where all the most up to date code is. you will always want to merge your work into this branch
+when Pushing your code, there is a branch called **DEV-combined** this branch is the "fast" branch and is where all the most up to date code is. you will always want to merge your work into this branch

+**Do not delete the branch after it has been merged to another branch, you need to keep pushing to it. think of it like your own personal version of the repository**
 <br>

 --------